 Traditionally, each major bicycle-producing country had its own system for measuring and designating tire and rim sizes.
 As the industry became more international, these national sizing systems have become a source of considerable confusion, especially since some tires with different numbers were actually interchangeable, while others with the same numbers were not interchangeable!

 There is a relatively new, international system of tire sizing which eliminates these confusions.
-This is explained in considerable detail on this site in my article on Tire Sizing.
+This is explained in considerable detail on this site in the article on Tire Sizing.

 Rolling Resistance

-There are two ways to reduce this friction, each subject to trade-offs:
+There are four ways to reduce this friction, each subject to trade-offs:

 Width and Pressure